Aledangelo/terraform-churros-openstack/README.md

 ...
 ```

-Also, to use the pre-existing network, make sure the network and subnet names in `variables.tf` are correct.
+Also, to use the pre-existing network, make sure the network and subnet names in `variables.tf` file are correct.

 ```
 ...